syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-change-the-grid-line-color-of-the-excel-sheet.md

 ---
-title: FAQ Section| XlsIO | Syncfusion
+title: How to change the grid line color of the Excel sheet? | Syncfusion
 description: Code example to change the grid line color of the Excel sheet using Syncfusion .NET Excel library (XlsIO).
 platform: File-formats
 control: XlsIO